-To test the effectiveness of the introduced approach, we compare $\beta\text{-Space Exploration}$ against a vanilla SAC agent under two scenarios: the golden standard and the mismatch.
-In the golden standard case, the agent knows the true environment model and is trained by computing rewards according to \eqref{eq:sumrate}.
-In the mismatch case, however, the \ac{BS} tries to solve \eqref{eq:optMismatch} and computes its rewards using \eqref{eq:sumrateMismatch} in a mismatch environment.
-Similarly, the SAC agent combined with $\beta\text{-Space Exploration}$ tries to solve \eqref{eq:optMismatch} under the mismatch scenario.
-In our experiments, we report the instant rewards, i.e., the term $r$ in \eqref{eq:avg_reward}, provided by the true environment according to \eqref{eq:sumrate} for all three scenarios.
-We performed our experiments by fixing $M\:=\:K=\:4$, and using $\beta_{\min} = \{0.3, 0.6\}$ and $L = \{16,\:64\}$.
-We performed these convergence experiments by fixing $P_t = 30$ dBm.
-We also tested the convergence points for three scenarios under $P_t = \{5, 10, 15, 20, 25, 30\}$ dBm.
+To test the effectiveness of $\beta\text{-Space Exploration}$, we compare it against two vanilla SAC agents corresponding to two scenarios: golden standard and mismatch.
+In the golden standard scenario, the agent knows the true environment model and is trained using the rewards computed according to \eqref{eq:sumrate}.
+Moreover, the agent has perfect \ac{CSI}.
+In the mismatch case, however, the \ac{BS} tries to solve \eqref{eq:optMismatch}, learns from the rewards computed according to \eqref{eq:sumrateMismatch}, and has imperfect \ac{CSI}.
+While the vanilla SAC agent is tested under both scenarios, the SAC agent combined with $\beta\text{-Space Exploration}$ is tested under the mismatch scenario.

-The SAC algorithm implementation follows the structure outlined in the original paper \cite{sac}.
-We performed an extensive hyper-parameter tuning starting from the hyper-parameter setting provided by \cite{sac}.
-The tuned hyper-parameter setting is outlined in Table \ref{table:hyper_param} along with the chosen environment parameter values.
-Different from \cite{sac}, we also include entropy tuning, as shown by the authors of SAC in \cite{sac_applications} to improve the algorithm's overall performance. \emph{Entropy tuning} is an automated gradient-based temperature tuning method that adjusts the entropy term $\alpha$ over the visited states to match a target value rather than an initial one.
-We also linearly decay the exploration regularization term $\lambda$ such that it becomes zero at the end of the training since large $\lambda$ values in the final steps of the training may degrade the performance of a SAC agent that learned to control the environment sufficiently well.
-Furthermore, our simulations follow the well-known \ac{DRL} benchmarking standards \cite{deep_rl_that_matters}, that is, each experiment runs over ten random seeds for a fair comparison with the baselines since the variance due to the environment stochasticity or stochasticity in the learning, e.g., the initial state of the environment, random weight initialization, is a significant concern in \ac{DRL} \cite{deep_rl_that_matters}.
+Our simulations follow the well-known \ac{DRL} benchmarking standards \cite{deep_rl_that_matters}, that is, each experiment runs over ten random seeds for a fair comparison with the baselines.
+Furthermore, the implementation of the SAC algorithm follows the structure outlined in the original paper \cite{sac}.
+We performed an extensive hyperparameter tuning starting from the hyperparameter setting provided by \cite{sac}.
+The tuned hyperparameter setting is outlined in Table \ref{table:hyper_param} along with the chosen environment parameter values.
+We also linearly decay the exploration regularization term $\lambda$ such that it becomes zero at the end of the training.
+Highly perturbed actions (i.e., large $\lambda$ values) in the final steps may degrade the performance of a SAC agent that learned to control the environment sufficiently well.
 Precise experimental setup and implementation can be found in the code of our repository\footref{our_repo}.